 8.4.1.
-Meta data
+Metadata

-The meta data of a resource provides :
+The metadata of a resource provides:

-- tags: List of instance tag names for tag management, see API Parameters. - version\tag: List of version tags for version tag management, see API Parameters. - model\type: The complete model type with name. - references: Information of how this resource relates to other resources - · summary\attrs: Summary attributes used for list views. - · actions: The actions that can be performed in this resource - path: The hierarchy (business node) path to the existing resource - singleton: If set, instances of the resource can be restricted to one per system or hierarchy.
+- tags: List of instance tag names for tag management, see API Parameters. - version_tag: List of version tags for version tag management, see API Parameters. - model_type: The complete model type with name. - references: Information of how this resource relates to other resources - summary attrs: Summary attributes used for list views. - · actions: The actions that can be performed in this resource - path: The hierarchy (business node) path to the existing resource - singleton: If set, instances of the resource can be restricted to one per system or hierarchy.

-These are discussed in more detail below.
+These are discussed in more detail elsewhere in this guide.